What is azoospermia?

 - Reversible ejaculation (during orgasm, semen enters the bladder instead of entering the penis).

 The first step in diagnosing azoospermia is a spermogram.
 In a spermogram test, a semen sample is examined in the laboratory by powerful microscopes.
 If there is no sperm in the sample, the test should be repeated several days later.
 If sperm are not present in both semen samples, the semen is centrifuged in the laboratory and the sediment from the centrifuge is examined.
 If there is no sperm in the semen, azoospermia is diagnosed.

-In the next step, the cause of azoospermia should be investigated.
+In the next step, the cause of this male fertility problem should be investigated.
 At this stage, a specialist doctor will order a blood test to check hormone levels.
 If the level of hormones that affect sperm production is normal, an ultrasound or MRI is requested to check for possible obstructions in the sperm outflow tract.
 In addition, genetic tests are performed to check for genetic problems.
-Finally, a specialist doctor will diagnose the cause of azoospermia by examining the test results and performing an examination.
+Finally, a specialist doctor will diagnose the cause of this problem by examining the test results and performing an examination.

 How is azoospermia treated?

 Azoospermia is one of the sperm problems in men that causes infertility.
 This problem in male fertility cannot be cured only by following the ways to increase sperm quality and improve lifestyle.
-Therefore, patients with azoospermia need medical intervention to have children and in most cases need to use infertility treatment assisted reproductive techniques.
-The following methods are used to treat azoospermia, depending on the patient’s condition and the type of azoospermia:
+Therefore, patients without sperm need medical intervention to have children and in most cases need to use infertility treatment-assisted reproductive techniques.
+The following methods are used to treat azoospermia, depending on the patient’s condition and the type of the problem:

 Treatment of azoospermia with obstructive causes